MevSecurity/MevSecurity.github.io/content/posts/Geth DoS with GraphQL/index.md

 ![Batch result](4-http-batch-result.png "image_tooltip")

-This means that someone can ask the server to perform hundreds, even thousands of GraphQL operations, **within a single HTTP request**, which can lead to resource exhaustion, therefore causing a **Denial Of Service**.
+This means that someone can ask the server to perform hundreds, even thousands of GraphQL operations **within a single HTTP request**, which can lead to resource exhaustion, therefore causing a **Denial Of Service**.

 ## Exploitation